videochat-extension/videochat-extension/README.md

 ### some ideas:
-* Usage statistics: time spent in conversations, the number of automatic skips, and so on.
-* Optionally add interlocutors to the permanent/temporary blacklist by IP.
 * Integration of the facial recognition API, services such as findclone.ru.
 * Button to clear cookies on ban popup.
 * Avoid fingerprinting.